GeneralBlockchain/covid-19-chest-xray-lung-bounding-boxes-dataset/README.md

 ## Who are we

-We are **General Blockchain Inc**, an AI company creating Human-Machine Artificial Intelligence.
+We are **General Blockchain Inc**, an AI based company creating Human-Machine Artificial Intelligence.

 Our vision is to build a programmable Human-Based Artificial Intelligence, able to solve problems that neither humans nor computers can solve alone.
 The first application of this technology is a full-stack Computer Vision product which collects, annotates and creates datasets which allow AI to recognize any objects in unseen images or videos.
 Access our AI services [here](https://www.generalblockchain.com/), today.